DeeprajPandey/CovidBloc/documentation/docs/docs/fabric-ts.md

 The function either returns a Generic Response with an error or the object returned from the contract `action` that was invoked.

-::: warning ⚠️
+::: warning ⚠️ Note
-Ensure that the gateway in the networkObj is disconnected after `invoke()` returns.
+Disconnect the gateway in networkObj after `invoke()` returns.
 :::

 This function used to disconnect from the gateway but that didn't allow for multiple calls to `invoke` using the same gateway.
 Now, it's up to the caller to call `disconnect()`.